LabOrchestrator/LabOrchestrator-Documentation/prototype/prototype.md

 - [KubeVirt user interface options](https://kubevirt.io/2019/KubeVirt_UI_options.html)^[https://kubevirt.io/2019/KubeVirt_UI_options.html], there are different KubeVirt User Interfaces.

 ### KubeVirt Containerized Data Importer (CDI)
 The CDI is a separate project that can be added to KubeVirt.
-To use this you need to [install it](https://kubevirt.io/user-guide/operations/containerized_data_importer/#install-cdi)^[https://kubevirt.io/user-guide/operations/containerized_data_importer/#install-cdi].
+To use this you need to [install it](https://kubevirt.io/user-guide/operations/containerized_data_importer/#install-cdi)^[https://kubevirt.io/user-guide/operations/containerized_data_importer/#install-cdi] if you haven't already done this.

 TODO